Distinguishing Access and Filter-Predicates

 Please note that different tools display the predicate information differently.
 Oracle SQL Developer, for example, shows the predicate information below the respective operation.

-Figure A.1.
-Access and filter predicates in Oracle SQL Developer
+Figure A.1 Access and Filter Predicates in Oracle SQL Developer

 Some tools don’t show the predicate information at all.
 Remember that you can always fall back to DBMS_XPLAN as explained in “Getting an Execution Plan”.